barteljan/VISPER/README.md

 ### Adding Redux

-> You can use the code from the Wireframe-Example in the VISPER.xcworkspace as a starting point for this tutorial if
+> **SPOILER**: You can use the code from the Wireframe-Example in the VISPER.xcworkspace as a starting point for this tutorial if
 > you didn't complete the last chapter.
 You have to replace the "Wireframe-Example" section in the Podfile of this
 > workspace with the following code to do that:
 > ```swift